x81705/IDS6938-SimulationTechniques/Homework2/Readme.md

 ~~~
 ANS:
 I used the code from class/piazza to create the transition matrix for the null state
-game; also received help from William Netterville (see references below).
+game; also received help from William Netterville/Sarah Matthews
+(see references below).
 Please
 refer to Visual Studio files for coding.
 The modal number of moves is XXXX.
 Graphs
 for A and B are also included below and indicate that the game progresses...
 ~~~